otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 Open your project in **Visual Studio Code**.
 Setup your **models**, **controllers** and **routes** for those **entities** that do not have a **foreign key**.
 We will look at relationships next week.

 Once you have complete this, make a pull request and assign **grayson-orr** as a reviewer.

+If you finish earlier, I recommend moving onto the next concept.